hillelda/PMI_analysis/README.md

 Recent research suggests that Post-Mortem Interval (PMI) plays a critical role when sequencing mRNA.
 This project aims to investigate whether the same holds true for tRNA fragments (tRFs), which have been implicated in regulating protein synthesis within cells.
+Although evidence for the relevance of PMI to tRF counts was found in liver tissue, this project analyzed brain tissue, where much less enzymes are found, and therefore we assumed that it is different from liver tissue.

 ### Objective